 Yes, it is a CitiBank ATM and it is located in the Ahmanson Science Center.

 Wells Fargo, Chase, Wachovia, Bank of America.
 We suggest you Google Search to find all the different banks and their locations.

 10. What if I don't receive anything about Orientation in the mail?

-Thousand Oaks has a variety of shopping options from the Oaks Mall to Target to Wal-Mart to Best Buy.
-These places are all within 15 minutes of CLU.
+Thousand Oaks has a variety of shopping options from The Oaks Mall, Target, Wal-Mart, and Best Buy; which are all really close to Cal Lutheran.
 Check out this map with various shopping locations, just in case you forget that surge protector.

 14. How do I schedule my classes?